lordmilko/i686-elf-tools/README.md

 2. To create `i686-elf-gcc` you must compile a toolchain for linux first

 You can try and hack the GCC makefile to execute `wine ./xgcc.exe` instead, however you'll still run into issues when you try and compile libgcc.
 If you compile a linux i686-elf toolchain first, all your issues go away.
 Is this the correct way to do things?
 Who knows.

+### How do I compile x86_64 myself?

+See the [OSDev Wiki](https://wiki.osdev.org/Libgcc_without_red_zone).
+Note that when compiling for Windows however, `make install-target-libgcc` does not appear to copy the no-red-zone libgcc version to the put directory.
+To get around this, simply `cd` into `x86_64-elf/no-red-zone/libgcc` in your output directory and run `make install` yourself.

 ### How on earth did you compile libgcc?